jhw/pareto2/README.md

-An opinionated serverless orchestration layer
+An opinionated Cloudformation pre- processor